idamantium/uncommonplaces-jekyll/faq.md

 ### How can I help with your current work?

-What I really need is more [invitations to funerals](/2016/04/sex-death-survival/).
+What would be most helpful are [invitations to funerals](/2016/04/sex-death-survival/).